The reindustrialization of France requires the training of 5,000 additional welders per year!

 Nevertheless, France is far from being the most robotized country, a country like Italy having a robotization rate per operator three times higher.
 So we have a lot of leeway, but that requires investment.

-However, French manufacturers are often hesitant about investments and sometimes tend to restrict their capacity for innovation, because of budgets that are too fixed.
+However, French manufacturers are often hesitant regarding investments and sometimes tend to restrict their capacity for innovation, because of budgets that are too fixed.
 This penalizes them, because they do not always perceive the added value that would allow them to conquer more profitable markets and to be more attractive when they position themselves on calls for tenders.

 However, we should not delude ourselves: robotics and cobotics do not solve everything and some applications are difficult to robotize, for example in the naval sector.
 While some of our partners are working on the development of welding carriages on rails, automatically piloted, at present, building a boat involves a lot of manual welding, in positions that are not always comfortable.
 In fact, we will therefore always need welders!